jrncarlock/jrncarlock.github.io/index.md

 ## Short Profile

-I’m a physicist and complexity{: style="color: red"} scientist with interest in social phenomena.
-My current work deals with the interdisciplinary study of enforced disappearances, corruption and impunity from data, networks and complex systems approaches. <span style="color: red">written in red</span>
+I’m a physicist and complexity scientist with interest in social phenomena.
+My current work deals with the interdisciplinary study of enforced disappearances, corruption and impunity from data, networks and complex systems approaches.

 #### Professional Experience: